rojo-rbx/rbx-dom/docs/compatibility.md

 Properties of these types will not raise parsing errors if encountered, but if Roblox ever decides to use them for user-facing files, support would need to be added.

+### Tags in the SharedString Index

+`rbx-binary` and `rbx-xml` normally serialize `Tags` as a `String`-like property (either a `String` or `BinaryString` respectively).
+However, files produced by Roblox have [begun storing `Tags` in the `SharedString` index](https://github.com/rojo-rbx/rbx-dom/pull/634) instead, referencing a shared blob by index rather than embedding the data directly.
+This is presumably a size optimization, as it lets instances with identical tags deduplicate to a single shared blob.

+`rbx-binary` and `rbx-xml` decode `Tags` stored this way, but do not encode them this way, so round-tripping such a file moves the tags back inline as a `String`-like property.
+Any `String` or `BinaryString` property could technically be stored in the `SharedString` index using this same pattern, but `Tags` is the only case observe in the wild so decoding support is currently limited to it.
+If Roblox begins doing this for other properties, decoding support for this will need to be added as well.

 ## XML

 Issues of this category would impact the usage of `rbx-xml` if Roblox makes a breaking change.